alpha-unito/xffl/examples/cross-facility/README.md

 * Container execution commands
 * Cluster-specific job parameters

-> Edit only if your allocation or environment differs from the defaults.
+> Edit these files to suite your account and needs.

 ## Federated Learning Workflow